wenjie2wang/abclass/README.md

 angle-based classifiers (Zhang & Liu, 2014) with the large-margin unified machines (Liu, et al., 2011) for high-dimensional data.

+Notice that the package is still experimental and under active development.

 ## Installation

 One can install the released version from